nikkeichoralensemble/website/README.md

     /*** ANIMATIONS ***/
 ```

-where LAYOUT, APPARERANCE, and ANIMATIONS correspond to the **computed elements** when you inspect a page in a browser.
+where LAYOUT, APPEARANCE, and ANIMATIONS correspond to the **computed elements** when you inspect a page in a browser.

 To inspect a page, right-click the page in a browser, select "inspect".